vivek369-ui/Playwrite-with-JS-/README.md

           }
           console.log(firstFunction(5, 10));

+          3. arrow function:
+          ()=>     {}

-          Parameters in Functions:
+          ...Parameters in Functions:

             parameters are values or arg passed to a function

+          ... optioanl Parameters in Function;
+                                        ---> this is the optinal variable, if we dont pass any value, it dont have any problem
+          function green(name:string, cell?:number)

+          ....Default parameters in function

+          function green(age:number, name:string="vivek")

     --------------Classs and Object-----------